G-Liberta/Contract_Management_Project_2022_November/README.md

 **Title of project:** Contract Management System

-**Description:** The projects is about a simple Contract Management System, which i have
+**Description:** The projects is about a simple Contract Management System,
-            worked based on the information of my current job on the Medical Devices field.
+            based on the information I have from my current job on the Medical Devices field.

 **Structure:** This system consist of few objects
            (User Profile, Contract, Contract Items, Hospitals, Warehouse, Products, Invoice and